 - Supporting the mental health and emotional wellbeing of people in Surrey

 - Supporting people in Surrey to fulfil their potential

-From January 2020 we will be organising a series of discussions to find ways of overcoming participation barriers for priority groups.
+During 2020 we will be organising a series of discussions to find ways of overcoming participation barriers for priority groups.
 These will form the basis of our consultation on a new, even more ambitious Surrey Physical Activity Strategy for the next decade.